Administrative Rule 21 - ELECTRONIC AND PHOTOGRAPHIC MEDIA COVERAGE OF COURT PROCEEDINGS

 d.
 Audio pickup for expanded media coverage must use any existing audio system in the courtroom, if the pickup would be technically suitable for broadcast.
 If possible, electronic audio recording equipment and any media personnel must be located outside of the courtroom.

 f.
-Television cameras and audio equipment may be installed or removed from the courtroom only when the court is not in session.
+Video cameras and audio equipment may be installed or removed from the courtroom only when the court is not in session.

 Section 10.
-North Dakota Advisory Commission on Cameras in the Courtroom.
-The North Dakota Advisory Commission on Cameras in the Courtroom is appointed by the Chief Justice, and consists of two members of the North Dakota Bar Association, two members of the North Dakota Judicial Conference, one member of the Dakota Press Photographers Association, two members of the North Dakota Broadcasters Association, one member of the North Dakota Trial Lawyers Association, and, if appointed as a member, the person designated in Section 3.
+North Dakota Advisory Commission on Electronic Media in the Courtroom.
+The North Dakota Advisory Commission on Electronic Media in the Courtroom is appointed by the Chief Justice, and consists of two members of the North Dakota Bar Association, three members of the North Dakota Judicial Conference, one member representing news photographers, two members of the North Dakota Broadcasters Association, one member of the North Dakota Newspaper Association, one member of the North Dakota Association for Justice, and, if appointed as a member, one of the people designated in Section 3.
 The associations or their presidents recommend their members for appointment.
 Members serve staggered three-year terms, and are eligible for reappointment.
 A member may not serve more than three consecutive terms.
 A former member who served three consecutive terms is eligible for reappointment after a six-year break in service.
 The Chief Justice designates the chair.

-The Commission shall conduct a continuing evaluation of the operation of this rule and shall submit its findings and recommendations to the Supreme Court.
-The Commission shall receive and consider complaints from any person concerning the rules directed to it by the Supreme Court, and, if the complaint cannot be satisfactorily resolved by the Commission, submit a report to the Supreme Court.
+The Commission must receive and consider complaints from any person concerning the rules directed to it by the Supreme Court, and, if the complaint cannot be satisfactorily resolved by the Commission, submit a report to the Supreme Court.